janniksam/SSMLBuilder/README.md

 </speak>
 ```

 I used a dynamic model in this example.
-Feel free whatever type you like.
+Feel free to use whatever type you like.

 ## Verification